basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 Here 'c' is in the local key only so does not have to be in the query.

-Columns from the local key must be compared using strict equality against literal values.
+Column names from the local key must be compared using strict equality against literal values.
 No ranges are permitted, `!=` must not be used, and `or` will not work.

 * Valid: `country_code = 'uk'`
 * Invalid: `(country_code = 'uk' or country_code = 'de')`